followmyutopia/devextreme-documentation/concepts/05 Widgets/Lookup/05 Configure Search Parameters.md

         });
     });

-By default, the **Lookup** widget starts providing suggestions once an end user types the first character.
-To increase the number of characters that triggers suggestions, use the [minSearchLength](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#minSearchLength) option.
+The **Lookup** widget starts providing suggestions once an end user types the first character by default.
+Use the [minSearchLength](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#minSearchLength) option to increase the number of characters that triggers suggestions.

     <!--JavaScript-->
     $(function() {